Patna Waterfall Trek

 All Around Year

-Overview of Patna Waterfall Trek
+Patna Waterfall Trek Overview

 The Patna Waterfalls trek is an excellent beginner's or family trek that provides plenty of opportunity for relaxation in nature while on a half-day trip close to Rishikesh (compared to high-altitude treks elsewhere in the Himalayas).
 The Patna Waterfall is created by a seasonal stream that flows over a limestone rock formation and is surrounded by dense vegetation.
 This short but rewarding trek through the lower Garhwal Himalaya Mountains takes you down into the foothills of the Himalayas just outside Rishikesh, Uttarakhand, until you reach a wonderful waterfall to visit.